zopefoundation/ZEO/README.rst

 blob_cache_size_check
    The total size of data to be downloaded to trigger blob cache size reduction.
-The defaukt is 10 (percent).
+The default is 10 (percent).
 This controls how often to remove blobs from the cache.

 ssl